colinsmetz/flawless/README.md

 issues.
 Namely, poor error messages (not very suitable for user-facing applications), and a cumbersome or inconsistent syntax.
 While they all have their qualities, I wanted to try out something that was more to my taste.

+Also, that was an occasion to learn more about Elixir and experiment.

 As much as possible, this library tries to be: